DoofDilla/dillapoe2stat/README.md

 - **Debug-friendly:** Toggle verbose dumps, export inventories to JSON, inspect category breakdowns mid-session without restarting the tool, or search for a single item by name.
 - **Visual polish:** ASCII footer themes, dynamic emoji detection, and comprehensive item tables make the terminal output readable even during marathon sessions.
 - **Windows-native niceties:** Global hotkeys and toast notifications keep you informed even when the terminal is minimized.
+- **Stream-ready overlays:** Built-in OBS overlay server (Flask) mirrors loot tables and session dashboards as browser sources for streaming or recording.

 ### Core capabilities
 - 🔐 Securely authenticate against the official Path of Exile API, snapshot your character list, and capture inventory states on demand.